CharlieLaughton/mqtt-tios/README.md

 # MQTT-Tios

-MQTT-Tios is a version of [Tios](https://bitbucket.org/claughton/tios/wiki/Overview) that communicates using the indusstry-standard
+MQTT-Tios is a version of [Tios](https://bitbucket.org/claughton/tios/wiki/Overview) that communicates using the industry-standard
 [MQTT protocol](https://mqtt.org) for IoT devices.

 This is a complete rewrite of the original Tios code, with currently a very different user interface.
 The focus is on simulations using [OpenMM](https://openmm.org).